 Prevention of Significant Deterioration Requirements for Sources in Attainment or Unclassified Areas

-Within a designated attainment or unclassified area, proposed federal major sources and major modifications at federal major sources for the pollutant(s) for which the area is designated attainment or unclassified, must meet the requirements listed below:
+Within a designated attainment or unclassified area, and when referred to this rule by other rules in this division, a source that is subject to Major NSR for any regulated pollutant, other than nonattainment pollutants and reattainment pollutants, must meet the requirements listed below for each such pollutant, except that GHGs are only subject to subsection (2):

-(4) Air Quality Monitoring:
+(1)(a) Preconstruction Air Quality Monitoring:

-(a)(A) When referred to this rule by division 224, the owner or operator of a source must submit with the application an analysis of ambient air quality in the area impacted by the proposed project.
-This analysis, which is subject to the Department's approval, must be conducted for each pollutant potentially emitted at a significant emission rate by the proposed source or modification.
-The analysis must include continuous air quality monitoring data for any pollutant that may be emitted by the source or modification, except for volatile organic compounds.The data must relate to the year preceding receipt of the complete application and must have been gathered over the same time period.
+(A) The owner or operator of a source must submit with the application an analysis of ambient air quality in the area impacted by the proposed project for each regulated pollutant subject to this rule except as allowed by paragraph (B).

+(i) The analysis must include continuous air quality monitoring data for any regulated pollutant subject to this rule that may be emitted by the source, except for volatile organic compounds.

+(ii) The data must relate to the year preceding receipt of the complete application and must have been gathered over the same time period.